Korean Air Flight 631: Aftermath

 As the result of the accident, flights to Cebu were forced to either return to their origin airport, divert to Francisco Bangoy International Airport in Davao or to Ninoy Aquino International Airport in Manila.
 More than 100 flights were cancelled entirely.

 Korean Air published an apology on their Instagram account, stating "A thorough investigation will be performed together with the local aviation authorities and Korean authorities to determine the cause(s) of this event."

 Commentators noted that "there are many unanswered questions" including why the flight crew of this flight chose to attempt the landing when no other pilots deemed it safe.
 News reports noted the similarities to previous crashes on Korean Air that were caused by pilot error and the airline's historic safety culture.

 After another incident where an engine of another Korean Air Airbus A330 had malfunctioned after takeoff, Korean Air announced it will be grounding the entirety of its Airbus A330 fleet, pending a safety audit.

-Since October 31, 2022, Korean Air changed the Seoul–Cebu route flight number from KE631 to KE615.
+Since 31 October 2022, Korean Air changed the Seoul–Cebu route flight number from KE631 to KE615.
 The return flight to Seoul, KE632, was also changed to KE616.

-Two weeks after the accident, HL7525's livery and logo were removed, though the aircraft has yet to be removed from the accident site.
+For a while HL7525 remained at the end of the runway with its livery, logo and vertical stabilizer removed.
+After two months of constructing a road to tow out the aircraft, HL7525 was towed to the southern corner of the airfield, where the almost complete hull has since remained.

 Investigation

-The accident is being investigated by the Civil Aviation Authority of the Philippines (CAAP), with assistance from 40 officers from the Korean Office of Civil Aviation (KOCA) who arrived at Bohol after the accident.
+The accident was investigated by the Civil Aviation Authority of the Philippines (CAAP), with assistance from 40 officers from the Korean Office of Civil Aviation (KOCA) who arrived at Bohol after the accident.

+Preliminary report

-On October 24, 2022, Philippines authorities as well as Korean Ministry of Land, Infrastructure and Transport released a preliminary report that concluded that a hydraulic failure had caused the failure of brakes on the aircraft.
+On 24 October 2022, Philippine authorities as well as Korean Ministry of Land, Infrastructure and Transport (MOLIT) released a preliminary report that concluded that a hydraulic failure had caused the failure of brakes on the aircraft.

-On October 25, 2022, it was reported that the captain of the flight provided testimony that they suffered a hard touchdown on their second approach due to wind shear forcing them down.
+On 25 October 2022, it was reported that the captain of the flight provided testimony that they suffered a hard touchdown on their second approach due to wind shear forcing them down.
 During the following go-around, a warning light regarding the brakes lit up.
 The crew therefore declared an emergency.
 On the third landing attempt, a warning light regarding the pressure of the brakes lit up and the pilots could not slow down the aircraft.

+Interim report

+On 23 October 2023, CAAP released the first interim statement, stating that the draft investigation report was in its final stage of preparation.
+On 22 October 2024, CAAP released the second interim statement, stating that the draft final report had been sent to all concerned Accredited Representatives.

+Final report

+On 15 March 2025, CAAP released the final report on the accident, which lists three primary causes of the incident (all three happened on the second approach that resulted in another go around before the final third touchdown):